10 Things to Know About Athens Music

 1. It’s (Not) Only Rock and Roll

 4. It’s Kid-Friendly

 As more Athenians start families, there’s been an increased focus on kid-centric music.
 The leader of the pack is Nuçi’s Space, a resource center that offers health services to musicians, plus rehearsal rooms and Camp Amped, where local youth learn to start their own bands.
 Girls Rock Athens operates a similar program for female and nonbinary kiddos, while Full Moon Studio’s Oconee School of Rock serves nearby Watkinsville.

-9. Tune In to Turn On
+6. Tune In to Turn On

-You can hear local music all over the airwaves, starting with WUOG 90.5 FM, UGA’s student-run station that broadcasts the weekly “Live in the Lobby” showcase.
-University-chartered NPR affiliate WUGA 91.7 and 94.5 FM airs classical performances, plus The Rotation, a group of shows focused on Athens music.
+You can hear local music all over the airwaves, starting with WUOG 90.5 FM, UGA’s student-run station that broadcasts “Live in the Lobby” performances every Tuesday and Thursday.
+University-chartered NPR affiliate WUGA 91.7 and 94.5 FM airs “The Rotation,” a block focused on Athens music, as well as “Sound of Athens,” a segment of live concert recordings.
 And a Sunday-evening program on rock station Bulldog 93.3 often features local sounds.

 10. Flagpole Has You Covered